blackslate/neo4jDemo/README.md

 # neo4jDemo
 Hello-->World demo, using Meteor and Neo4j

+See [an online demo](http://neo4jdemo.meteor.com/), with the database hosted at [http://www.graphenedb.com/](http://www.graphenedb.com/).

 ## Set up
 Here are the steps to get this demo working an a clean install of Mac OS 10.10 Yosemite or Ubuntu 15.04.
 You will need to install: